cunarist/rinf/README.md

 - ✅ iOS: Tested and supported
 - ✅ Web: Tested and supported

-## 🚀 Benefits
+## 🎁 Benefits

+- **Truly easy**: It only takes about about a minute or two to fully setup your app.
+No other solution provides this level of convenience.
+- **Minimal**: This is not a bulky framework that requires you to install so many dependencies and use complicated CLI commands.
+Just focus on your code using your preferred Flutter and Rust libraries.
+- **High-level interface**: You won't have to worry about memory safety or build configuration using this system.
+You don't have to leave Dart and Rust that you're familiar with.
+- **Low-level control**: Though the hard things are hidden beneath the surface, you are free to modify the underlying logic such as concurrency or debugging features.
+There is no hidden mechanism that keeps you from gaining full control.
+- **Well maintained**: Our [automated workflows](https://github.com/cunarist/rust-in-flutter/actions) including build tests are always kept passing, thanks to the main branch protection rule.
+Also, we try to keep the number of external dependencies as low as possible and documentations are thoughtfully organized.
+- **Efficient**: No memory copy when sending native data, no hidden threads and web workers with memory overhead.
+This is a really thin wrapper around Dart and Rust.
-- Rust integration with the ability to use an arbitrary number of library crates
+- **Scalable**: You are able to use an arbitrary number of Rust library crates as you want, perhaps including ones that you've already been working with.
-- Async interaction with no blocking
-- RESTful API with easy request from Dart and response from Rust
-- Streaming from Rust to Dart
-- Type-safe and flexible messages powered by Protobuf
+- **Logical API**: You declare RESTful messages, not functions for APIs, which provides greater stability.
+Requesting from Dart and responsing from Rust, as well as streaming from Rust to Dart is possible.
+Messages are type-safe and flexible because it's powered by the well-known [Protobuf](https://protobuf.dev/) serialization.
+You also have the ability to send large binary data between Dart and Rust without any memory copy.
+- **File-based messages**: No more headaches from extremely big API code files that hinders readability.
+Even defining hundereds and thousands of API endpoints between Dart and Rust is easy and clean.
+- **Async interaction**: You can seamlessly integrate Rust code with Flutter, ensuring that Rust operations won't block Flutter's main thread.
-- Automatic restart of Rust logic on Dart's hot restart
+- **Convenient debugging**: All the debugging functionalities are provided by default, without dealing with browsers or mobile emulators.
+Also, the whole Rust logic is automatically restarted on Dart's hot restart.
-- No memory copy when sending native data
-- Convenient debugging capabilities
+- **Reliable**: This framework simply provides a connection between Dart and Rust without complex code generation mechanism that is fundamentally unstable.
+No need to create a PR only to send a specific kind of data that you were the first to try.
+This system is backed by big communities, which is especially important for ensuring safety.

 ## 🐦 Why Use Flutter?